LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 Parsing HTML is now done via libxml2's HTML parser, instead of using µTidyLib of mxTidy.
 You can no longer pass arguments to tidy.
-Only the boolean values of the :var:`tidy` argument will be used.
+Only the boolean values of the :obj:`tidy` argument will be used.
 There are no other visible changes to the API but the result of parsing might have changed.

 Removed APIs and scripts